 Some of the changes towards a low-carbon, resource-efficient economy are driven by market dynamics, but not all.
-More often than not, the current productive model and regulatory framework privatize profits and socialize costs but do little to reward corporate commitments to sustainability.
+More often than not, the current productive model and regulatory framework privatize profits and socialize costs, but do little to reward corporate commitments to sustainability.
 As a matter of fact, markets are distorted by direct and indirect subsidies for unsustainable products and practices.
-Without the right incentives and market mechanisms to drive sustainability and resource efficiency, citizens see themselves firstly forced to live in a gradually eroded environment resulting from unsustainable productive practices and are, secondly, asked to assume the higher costs of environmentally responsible products as consumers.
+Without the right incentives and market mechanisms to drive sustainability and resource efficiency, citizens see themselves, firstly, forced to live in a gradually eroding environment resulting from unsustainable productive practices and are, secondly, asked to assume the higher costs of environmentally responsible products.

-Consumers are very price-sensitive, however, when intangible goods, such as sustainability, are sold which is why markets often do not reward corporate commitments to sustainability either.
-Furthermore, it is democratically questionable to delegate to individual citizens the daunting task of correcting a deliberately distorted market – they already elect political representatives to Government and expect them to legislate in the interest of the people.
+Consumers are very price-sensitive, however, when intangibles, such as sustainability, are sold.
+This is why markets often do not reward corporate commitments to sustainability.
+Furthermore, it is democratically questionable to delegate to individual citizens the daunting task of correcting a deliberately distorted market — they already elect political representatives to Government and expect them to legislate in the interest of the people.

 The Bee Group is a forum for MEPs on one hand and progressive business partners on the other.
 Its aim is to propose alternatives inspired by innovation and a long-term vision.
-Its purpose is not to defend any specific interests in the short-term, but to think about the future.
+Its purpose is not to defend any specific interests in the short-term, but to engage in systems thinking about resolving future issues.